SloaneTribble/to-do-list/README.md

 - User can edit and remove projects and tasks
 - Toggle between light and dark themes
 - User tasks and theme setting are managed with local storage

+I revisited this project in order to practice working with Firebase, a backend service.

+Live Preview (using Firebase authentication and Firestore): https://to-do-list-bdf1f.web.app